The Golden Bird: The bird as the object of the quest

 The character of the Golden Bird has been noted to resemble the mythological phoenix bird.
-Indeed, in many variants the hero quests for the Phoenix bird.
+In this regard, according to Johannes Bolte, Jiri Polívka and Waldemar Liungman, in many variants the hero quests for the Phoenix bird.

-In other variants from the Middle East and Turkey the bird's name is Hezārān Nightingale.
+However, in Oriental and Southeastern Europe variants, the phoenix bird is replaced altogether by a nightingale.
+In tales from the Middle East and Turkey, the bird's name is Hezārān Nightingale.
 August Leskien explained that the Hazaran bird may appear in Albanian tales as Gisar, and both names derive from the Persian word hezâr ('a thousand'), although the name may be translated as "a thousand songs" or "a thousand voices".

 The Golden Bird of the Brothers Grimm tale can be seen as a counterpart to the Firebird of Slavic folklore, a bird said to possess magical powers and a radiant brilliance, in many fairy tales.
 The Slavic Firebird can also be known by the name Ohnivak Zhar Bird or Bird Zhar; Glowing Bird, or The Bird of Light.

 Sometimes, the king or the hero's father send the hero on his quest for the bird to cure him of his illness or blindness, instead of finding out who has been destroying his garden and/or stealing his precious golden apples.
 Under this lens, the tale veers close to ATU 551, "The Water of Life" (The Sons on a quest for a wonderful remedy for their father), also collected by the Brothers Grimm.

 In many variants, the reason for the quest is to bring the bird to decorate a newly built church, temple or mosque, as per the suggestion of a passing beggar or hermit that informed the king of its existence.
+Professors Michael Meraklis and Richard MacGillivray Dawkins remarked that this is the reason for the quest in Greek variants of the tale type.
+In addition, Swedish scholar Waldemar Liungman located this form of the story around the Black Sea and in Greece.